HiPerRAG for Literature-based Data Extraction on Priority Pathogens

 Expected Outcomes / Deliverables

-Curated datasets of structured biological relationships for CEPI priority pathogens, integrated into BV-BRC pipelines.
+Curated datasets of structured biological relationships for priority pathogens, integrated into BV-BRC pipelines.

 Potential Impact and Next Steps

 This project demonstrates scalable AI-driven literature mining for infectious disease research.
-It will enable automated knowledge enrichment and accelerate understanding of pathogen biology, supporting CEPI’s 100-day mission and BV-BRC’s informatics goals.
+It will enable automated knowledge enrichment and accelerate understanding of pathogen biology, supporting BV-BRC’s informatics goals.

 Technical Support Needed